1400co/RestfullApi/README.md

 7. Filter using decorators on Dto and a middleware
 8. Web Api Configuration and Fluent Validations
 9. CRUD Operations with EF Core
+10. Added Bussines Logic and repository pattern to Solution.